-- While serving as an Associate Member, the applicant must: - 1.
-Fulfill the AAFS Basic Requirements for Promotion; and - 2.
-Serve a minimum of two (2) years as an Associate Member; and - 3.
-Register and attend a minimum of one (1) annual meeting of the AAFS.
-The meeting at which the title of Associate Member was conferred, if attended, may be counted; however, the meeting at which the title of Member is being considered shall not be counted.
+- 1. Fulfill the AAFS Basic Requirements for Promotion; and - 2.
+Serve a minimum of two (2) years as an Associate Member; and - Register and attend a minimum of one (1) annual conference of the AAFS.
+The conference at which the title of Associate Member was conferred, if attended, may be counted; however, the conference at which the title of Member is being considered shall not be counted.
+References not required. - B. Member to Fellow

 - 1. Fulfill the AAFS Basic Requirements for Promotion; and - 2.
 Serve a minimum of two (2) years as a full Member; and - 3.
-Register and attend a minimum of two (2) annual meetings of the AAFS.
-The meeting at which the title of Member was conferred, if attended, may be counted; however, the meeting at which the title of Fellow is being considered shall not be counted; and - 4.
-While serving as an Associate Member or Member, meet one (1) or more of the following requirements on three (3) separate occasions (for a total of three (3) points) within ten (10) consecutive years prior to, but not including the annual meeting at which the title of Fellow is being considered: - Be presenting author of an oral or poster presentation at an annual meeting of the AAFS.
+Register and attend a minimum of two (2) annual conferences of the AAFS.
+The conference at which the title of Member was conferred, if attended, may be counted; however, the conference at which the title of Fellow is being considered shall not be counted; and - 4.
+While serving as an Associate Member or Member, meet one (1) or more of the following requirements on three (3) separate occasions (for a total of three (3) points) within ten (10) consecutive years prior to, but not including the annual conference at which the title of Fellow is being considered: - Be presenting author of an oral or poster presentation at an annual conference of the AAFS.
 One (1) presentation counts as one (1) point.
 NOTE: This requirement is fulfilled if the applicant's presentation in person is confirmed; or - b.
-Prepare and submit a paper that is accepted for publication in the Journal of Forensic Sciences or other peer-reviewed scientific journal.
+Prepare and submit a paper that is accepted for publication in the Journal of Forensic Sciences or another peer-reviewed scientific journal.
 One (1) publication counts as one (1) point.